-The Deputy Designated Safeguarding Leads (DDSLs) are Aaron Collins (KS4), Lina Avila (High Needs) and Emily Garside (KS5).
+The Deputy Designated Safeguarding Leads (DDSLs) are Lisa RobinsonJone (KS3) Aaron Collins (KS4), Lina Avila (High Needs) and Emily Garside (KS5).
+Lynne Haines is also trained as DSL.

 Everyone at the school including staff, visitors, volunteers and governors who comes into contact with children and their families has a responsibility for and a role to play in safeguarding children, with overall responsibility falling on the Headteacher.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children and to prevent concerns from escalating.
 Schools and their staff form part of the wider safeguarding system for children and should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.